geoworldlook/F1_predict_model/README.md

   - Plots of predicted vs actual lap times for each driver.
   - An error analysis showing the model's prediction accuracy.

-## Future Improvements
-- Incorporation of additional features like **weather conditions**, **tire strategies**, and **pit stop data**.
-- More advanced handling of **penalties and grid adjustments** to improve prediction accuracy.
-- Extending the dataset to include historical data from earlier seasons.